nafreesv/Data-Analytics-Portfolio/README.md

 This repository contains my data analytics portfolio projects completed using Python programming language, SQL, and Tableau.

 ## Python Projects
+### Providing Data Driven Suggestions for HR Department
+**Code Link:**

-### Analyzing the Data Collected by the HR Department and Building a Random Forest Model that Predicts Whether or not an Employee will Leave the Company.
+**Description:** In this project, i analyzed the data collected by the HR department and built a Random Forest model that predicts whether or not an employee will leave the company.
-**Code Notebook Link:**

-**Description:**
+**Skills:** Data Exploration, Data Cleaning, Outlier Detection, Data Analysis and Visualization, and Random Forest Model Building.

+**Python Libraries:** Pandas, Numpy, Missingno, Matplotlib, Seaborn and Sklearn